A. J. P. Taylor

-Alan John Percivale Taylor (25 March 1906 – 7 September 1990) was a British historian who specialised in 19th- and 20th-century European diplomacy.
+Alan John Percivale Taylor (25 March 1906 – 7 September 1990) was an English historian who specialised in 19th- and 20th-century European diplomacy.
 Both a journalist and a broadcaster, he became well known to millions through his television lectures.
 His combination of academic rigour and popular appeal led the historian Richard Overy to describe him as "the Macaulay of our age".
 In a 2011 poll by History Today magazine, he was named the fourth most important historian of the previous 60 years.

 Life

 Early life

 Taylor was born in 1906 in Birkdale, Southport, which was then part of Lancashire, only child of cotton merchant Percy Lees Taylor and schoolmistress Constance Sumner Taylor (née Thompson).
 In 1919 his family returned to Ashton-on-Ribble, Preston, where both his parents' families had lived for several decades.
 His wealthy parents held left-wing views, which he inherited.
-Both his parents were pacifists who vocally opposed the First World War, and sent their son to Quaker schools as a way of protesting against the war (his grandmother was from an old Quaker family).
+Both his parents were pacifists who vocally opposed the First World War and sent their son to Quaker schools as a way of protesting against the war (his grandmother was from an old Quaker family).
 These schools included The Downs School at Colwall and Bootham School in York.
 Geoffrey Barraclough, a contemporary at Bootham School, remembered Taylor as "a most arresting, stimulating, vital personality, violently anti-bourgeois and anti-Christian".
 In 1924, he went to Oriel College, Oxford, to study modern history.
-During his time as an undergraduate, he was the first student to hold the position of secretary of the junior common room, between 1925-6.
+During his time as an undergraduate, in 1925 and 1926, he was the first student to hold the position of secretary of the junior common room.

 In the 1920s, Taylor's mother, Constance, was a member of the Comintern while one of his uncles was a founder member of the Communist Party of Great Britain.
-Constance was a suffragette, feminist, and advocate of free love who practised her teachings via a string of extramarital affairs, most notably with Henry Sara, a communist who in many ways became Taylor's surrogate father.
+Constance was a suffragette, feminist and advocate of free love who practised her teachings via a string of extramarital affairs, most notably with Henry Sara, a communist who in many ways became Taylor's surrogate father.
 Taylor has mentioned in his reminiscences that his mother was domineering, but his father enjoyed exasperating her by following his own ways.
-Taylor had a close relationship with his father, and enjoyed his father's quirkiness.
+Taylor had a close relationship with his father and enjoyed his quirkiness.
 Taylor himself was recruited into the Communist Party of Great Britain by a friend of the family, the military historian Tom Wintringham, while at Oriel; a member from 1924 to 1926.
-Taylor broke with the Party over what he considered to be its ineffective stand during the 1926 General Strike.
+Taylor broke with that party over what he considered to be its ineffective stand during the 1926 General Strike.
 After leaving, he was an ardent supporter of the Labour Party for the rest of his life, remaining a member for over sixty years.
-Despite his break with the Communist Party, he visited the Soviet Union in 1925, and again in 1934.
+After leaving the Communist Party he visited the Soviet Union in 1925 and in 1934.